trailblazer/trailblazer/README.md

 In a nutshell: Trailblazer makes you write **logicless models** that purely act as data objects, don't contain callbacks, nested attributes, validations or domain logic.
 It **removes bulky controllers** and strong_parameters by supplying additional layers to hold that code and **completely replaces helpers**.

+Please sign up for my upcoming book [Trailblazer - A new architecture for Rails](https://leanpub.com/trailblazer) and check out the free sample chapter!

 ## Mission

 While _Trailblazer_ offers you abstraction layers for all aspects of Ruby On Rails, it does _not_ missionize you.
 Wherever you want, you may fall back to the "Rails Way" with fat models, monolithic controllers, global helpers, etc. This is not a bad thing, but allows you to step-wise introduce Trailblazer's encapsulation in your app without having to rewrite it.